Checkerboard Cookies: In a bowl whisk

 (or with a hand mixer), beat

 the flour mixture and beat just until incorporated.

-Divide the dough in half and
+Divide the dough

-Lay out two large sheets of
+Take two sheets of

-roll out the white dough into a 6 1/2 inch by 10 1/2 inch (16.5 x 26.5
+parchment or wax paper and roll the white dough into a 6 1/2 x 10 1/2 inch (16.5 x 26.5

-Next, take the chocolate dough and remove 1/2 cup (used later for wrapping the checkerboard log) and
+Next, take the chocolate dough and remove a scant 1/2 cup (95 grams) (used later

-parchment roll out the remaining chocolate dough into a 6 1/2 inch by 10 1/2 inch (16.5 x 26.5 cm) rectangle, making sure both sides
+a 6 1/2 inch by 10 1/2 inch (16.5 x 26.5 cm) rectangle, making sure both sides

 When both the white and

 apricot glaze (or water) (this helps the layers to

 stick together).
 Remove the parchment paper from the chocolate dough and

 white dough.
-Trim the edges of the two doughs so the rectangle now measures 6 inches by 10 inches (21 x 25 cm).
-(Take the chocolate dough trimmings and add to the 1/2 cup of reserved chocolate
+Trim the edges of the dough so the rectangle now measures 6 x 10 inches (15 x 25 cm).

-Brush the top of the dough with water and place the second strip on top of the
+apricot glaze and place the second strip on top of the

-lightly on the top of the dough and then wrap and freeze for 15 minutes, or
+adhere to each other and then wrap and freeze for about 15 minutes, or

 Finally, when firm, remove the cookie log from the freezer

 and unwrap, placing the dough on a cutting board.
 Using a sharp

-knife, cut the layers lengthwise into 1/2 inch (1 cm) wide and 10 inch (25 cm)
+knife, cut the layers lengthwise into 4 - 1/2 inch (1.25 cm) wide by 10 inch (25 cm)

 turning every other strip so top faces down and bottom faces up, to produce the

 When you're ready to bake the cookies, preheat your oven to 350 degrees F

 parchment paper.
-Remove dough from freezer and place on a cutting board.
+Remove the checkerboard log from the freezer and place on a cutting board.
 With a sharp knife cut the

 cookies are firm around the edges but still a little soft in the center.
 Remove from oven and place on wire rack to cool.